-In order for you to become a lawful permanent resident through a family member, you will need to complete two sets of primary documents for the government’s review and attend an interview with an immigration officer.
+In order to become a permanent resident through a family member, you need to meet the requirements for two steps – and complete two sets of documents for the government’s review before attending the green card interview with an immigration officer.

-First, you must file a family-based immigrant petition, known as the I-130 petition.
+First, you must file a family-based immigrant petition, known as the I-130 petition, proving your relationship to a qualified U.S. citizen or permanent resident relative.

 Second, you must file an application for permanent residency.
 At this stage, the road divides into two directions.

 The chart above shows you how the two-step permanent residence process works.

 Note that once your I-130 family visa petition is approved, you will be given a priority date.

 The priority date is what determines when you can file documents for the second step.
 For some immigrants, the wait is non-existent.
 For others, the wait will take a long time.

 The family-based immigration system may be changed in the near future.